cloudfoundry/noaa/README.md

 NOAA is a client library to consume metric and log messages from Doppler.

+#WARNING
+This library does not work with Go 1.3 through 1.3.2, due to a bug in the standard libraries.

 Usage
 ------------------
 See the included sample application.
 In order to use the sample, you will have to export the following environment variables: